tko-dev/SMARCUnityAssets/Documentation/Index.md

 - **Expected/Received Freq.**: The frequency of messages expected by the acutator to work properly.
 Some actuators reset if no command is given.
 - **Resetting**: Set by the subscriber when `ReceivedFreq < ExpectedFreq`.
 If resetting, the actuator that this subscriber controls is told to reset to its default value.
 See [actuators](#actuators).
 - **Received First Message**: Set by the subscriber when it has received at least one message.

+# Utilities
+We have some useful things that make life easier when developing a vehicle or a scenario.
+These are mostly intended to be used by scene creators to produce prefabs and objects for later use and will likely will never have a game UI parallel.

 ## Rope